lfai/proposing-projects/proposals/kserve.md

 * Have the project defined the roles of contributor, committer, maintainer, etc.?
 Please document it in MAINTAINERS.md.

-  We have defined the appprovers and reviewers in https://github.com/kserve/kserve/blob/master/OWNERS
+  We have defined the approvers and reviewers in https://github.com/kserve/kserve/blob/master/OWNERS

 * Total number of contributors to the project including their affiliations at the time of submitting this proposal: